agile-students-fall2025/1-project-proposal-bitstorm/README.md

 ## Scope

-We're confident this project is a perfect fit for a five-member team for one semester—it's challenging but definitely achievable.
+We're confident this project is a perfect fit for a five-member team for one semester — it's challenging but definitely achievable.

 What makes it a **real challenge** is that it's more than just a simple data-entry app.
 We'll need to connect to a **third-party nutrition API** (e.g., USDA FoodData Central) to get all our food data, which is a significant integration task.
 We also have to design a fun and engaging reward system on the front-end.